Laura Murphy (academic)

 Laura T. Murphy is a professor of Human Rights at Sheffield Hallam University.
-Her work focuses on Modern slavery.
+Her work focuses on modern slavery.
 Murphy became prominent in 2025 when Sheffield Hallam apologised to her for removing their support for her work on forced labour in China.

 Life

 Murphy grew up in Louisiana, where she says it was impossible to keep the evidence of slavery secret.
 There were fancy mansions that the plantation owners owned.
 That privileged life ended after the US Civil War, but Murphy makes the point that life improved for many people as a result.

-Murphy worked in the English department of Loyola University in New Orleans.
-She was an associate professor of English who led the university's Modern Slavery Research Project.
-She published her first book Metaphor and the Slave Trade in West African Literature and that was awarded the 2014 African Literature Association First Book Prize.
+Murphy worked in the English department of Loyola University in New Orleans, where she was an associate professor of English and led the university's Modern Slavery Research Project.
+She published her first book Metaphor and the Slave Trade in West African Literature, which was awarded the 2014 African Literature Association First Book Prize.
 In 2016, she was a co-author of a study to estimate the number of trafficked people in Greater New Orleans.

 She became a professor of Human Rights at Sheffield Hallam University's Helena Kennedy Centre for International Justice.
-She investigates human trafficking. and she has investigated modern slavery in several countries.
+She investigates human trafficking and modern slavery in several countries.
 Her 2021 book Freedomville exposed a deeper story behind a group of modern slaves who overthrew their masters in India.
 The revolt had not been non-violent, and the narrative was more complex than generally understood.

 She has spent time looking at forced labour in China.
 In 2022 she published "Financing and Genocide: Development Finance and the Crisis in the Uyghur Region" which established links between what some call "a genocide" and funding from the World Bank's International Finance Corporation.
 In that year, Sheffield Hallam University's vice-chancellor, Sir Chris Husbands, wrote about his pride in her research, while acknowledging that this might reduce the number of Chinese students at their university.

 She was employed by the US Department of Homeland Security to assist them in implementing the Uyghur Forced Labor Prevention Act during the presidency of Joe Biden.